 NEW SOUTH WALES (NSW)

 The NSW Government first listed the Koala as ‘Rare and Vulnerable’ in 1992 and this status was later reaffirmed as ‘VULNERABLE’ within the Threatened Species Conservation Act 1995.
 In recognition of the continuing decline of Koalas and Koala habitat in NSW, in early 1995, the NSW Government introduced State Environment Planning Policy No 44 - Koala Habitat Protection (SEPP 44).
 This is the first state-wide species-specific planning policy introduced by any government in Australia.
+The New South Wales Government has never implemented a Koala Recovery Plan, written at least 10 years ago and is now, as a result of a Chief Scientists Report looking to protect the Koala.
+The AKF does not believe that NSW Koalas are safe.

 NO OFFICIAL LISTING